16 Ways To Make More Money On The Side

 15. Voiceover Work

-A few years ago, I interviewed Brett who does this professionally.
+A few years ago, we interviewed Brett who does this professionally.

 Read Brett’s tips on voiceover work.